• Skip to primary navigation

 Keto Stuffed Mushrooms

-These keto stuffed mushrooms are wonderfully cheesy and flavorful.
-They make the perfect keto appetizer!
+These keto stuffed mushrooms are cheesy and flavorful.
+They make the perfect appetizer!
+They are ready in about 30 minutes and can be made ahead of time.

 Ingredients

-• Seasonings: I use kosher salt, garlic powder, onion powder, dried thyme, and cayenne pepper.
+• Seasonings: Kosher salt, garlic powder, onion powder, dried thyme, and cayenne pepper.

-• Mushrooms: I like to use Cremini mushrooms.
-White mushrooms work too.
-It's best to use large mushrooms in this recipe and make them about the same size.
-I often buy two containers of mushrooms, so that I can pick the best ones for this recipe.
+• Mushrooms: I like to use Cremini mushrooms, but white mushrooms work too.
+It's best to use large mushrooms and make them about the same size.
+I often buy two containers of mushrooms so that I can pick the best ones for this recipe.

 Variations

-• Another tasty addition that I love is mixing bacon bits into the cream cheese mixture.
+• Another tasty addition is mixing two tablespoons of bacon bits into the cream cheese mixture.

 Serving Suggestions

-When I serve them as a side dish, I like to serve these tasty mushrooms with a main dish that I can cook in the same 400°F oven.
+When I serve them as a side dish, I like to serve them with a main dish that I can cook in the same 400°F oven.
+So, I often serve them with one of the following:

 Recipe Card